 Another excellent witch's broom offering from Gunter Horstmann, Germany.
 Named after his village where his home and nursery are located, this compact dwarf is an irregular wide spreader with 1" green spring needles then glaucous foliage after the summer flush.
 I use it for bonsai creation because of the stout trunk and branch formation which always impresses.
 Annual growth can be anywhere from 4-10" producing a 10 year old plant measuring 3'H x 5'W. Full sun.
 Zone 4 A Wabi Sabi Favorite!

 From a witch's broom discovered in 1972 by Gunter Horstmsnn in Wehlen, Germany.
-'Wehlen' is a layered spreading plant with a central leader growing 2-4" per year.
+'Whelen' is a layered spreading plant with a central leader growing 2-4" per year.
 3/4" needles are a grey-green during the grow season and a warm gold then turning tan for 6-8 weeks before falling off.
-My 10 year-old plant pictured measures 12" high and 22" wide.
+This 10 year-old plant pictured measures 12" high and 22" wide.
 Full sun.
 Zone 4.
 A Wabi Sabi Favorite!
 Available Oct 2018

 Named in honor of his daughter, Dr. Sidney Waxman had selected this gorgeous cultivar of American larch(tamarack) from seed he had collected by accurately shooting cones off of witch's brooms discovered high up in old specimens of tamarack.
 His seed trials at the University of CT produced numerous exciting new cultivars, 'Deborah Waxman' being one of his gems.
 This one's a broad-based upright with dense semi-fastigiate branching covered with light, blue-green 5/8" needles.
 Tamarack seed cones are the smallest of the Larix and can be quite attractive with shades of red/purple as they grow and mature.
 Annual growth can be 2-4" producing a 10 year old plant 3'H x 3'W. Full sun.
 Zone 4 Available Oct 2018

 This is another of Dr. Sidney Waxman's incredible seedling selections from witch's broom cones collected in the wild.
 'Newport Beauty' is a real miniature tamarack with an annual growth of 1-2" and its dense twiggy branching covered with wispy 1/2" blue-green needles.
 Expect a 12"H x 20"W plant after 10 years of growth.
 Full sun.
 Zone 4.
-I've had to wait a couple years to cut more scion wood so I'm grafting more this (2018) winter with some available this coming Oct 2018
+I've had to wait a couple years to cut more scion wood so I'm grafting more this (2018) winter with some available this coming Oct 2018.
+Enjoy!

 This American Larch cultivar is one of the smallest witch's broom Larix I've encountered.
 With half-inch blue-green foliage and one inch spacing between the nodes, 'Smurf' is a true miniature tamarack.
 My eight year olds are all of ten inches tall with a fourteen inch branch spread at the base.
 One can expect a whopping 12"H x 16"W specimen after 10 years of growth.
 Full sun.
 Zone 4